survivejs/react-book/manuscript/02_developing_with_webpack.md

 When you run `npm start` from your terminal it will execute the command mapping to `start` script of the `scripts` section.
 This is what it does:

 1. `webpack-dev-server` - Starts a web service on `localhost:8080`
-2. `--devtool eval` - Executes code through `eval` and attached `//@ sourceURL` annotations to it.
-After this you will see filename and line number where any errors are thrown.
-Use this for development only!
-3. `--progress` - Will show progress of bundling your application
+2. `--progress` - Will show progress of bundling your application
-4. `--colors` - Colors in the terminal!
+3. `--colors` - Colors in the terminal!
-5. `--hot` - Enable hot module loading
+4. `--hot` - Enable hot module loading
-6. `--inline` - Embeds the webpack-dev-server runtime into the bundle
+5. `--inline` - Embeds the webpack-dev-server runtime into the bundle
-7. `--history-api-fallback` - Allows HTML5 History API routes to work
+6. `--history-api-fallback` - Allows HTML5 History API routes to work

 Alternatively we can run the application from **localhost:8080/webpack-dev-server/bundle** instead of root.
 It provides an iframe showing a status bar that indicates the status of the rebundling process.